 We’ve discussed textile weights at length, but sometimes people confuse this with fabric pattern weights, which are used for sewing patterns.

 Let’s get this straight: pattern weights fabric is something else entirely.
-They relate to one’s favourite sewing pattern weights, which are weights that keep your patterns flat so you can trace or cut them accurately before you start sewing.
-These usually come in a set or kits.
+These relate to one’s favourite sewing pattern weights, which are weights that keep your patterns flat so you can trace or cut them accurately before you start sewing.
+These usually come in a set or in a kit.

-These pattern weights are far better to use than pins for pattern weights, which create holes on the patterns and can even warp the material or make it misshapen when you’re cutting it.
-These pattern weights, by the way, are available in weights sets for ease of sewing a pattern.
+These pattern weights are far better to use than pins to weigh down the pattern, which create holes on the patterns and can even warp the material or make it misshapen when you’re cutting it.
+These pattern weights are also often available in weights sets for ease of sewing a pattern.

 Help is at Hand!